 Maths, English, Guided Reading and Phonics/Spelling are generally taught during morning sessions.
 Children are taught phonics through the Read, Write Inc. scheme.
 We use the Oxford Reading Scheme to support our children to develop their reading skills further.

-Maths, English and phonics/spelling are generally taught during morning sessions, with Guided Reading, Science, Physical Education, Computing, Art & Design, History, Geography, Languages and Religious Education being taught in afternoons.
+Science, Physical Education, Computing, Art & Design, History, Geography, Languages and Religious Education are generally taught in the afternoons.
 Sometimes, subjects other than English and Maths are taught in blocks instead of weekly lessons.

 At Joseph Cash we want children to challenge themselves and take part in activities that they might not normally experience.
 We design WOW Week experiences linked to our curriculum planning.
 For a whole week each term, children in Years 1 to 6 take part in an outward bounds WOW week.
 During the week, they participate in a variety of activities such as orienteering, athletics and camp craft.
 Key Stage 2 classes (and Year 2 in the summer term) have the opportunity to camp overnight and toast marshmallows by a fire that they have built!
 To find out more about our WOW weeks click on the links below.